129th Rose Parade Presented by Honda

 The 5 1/2-mile Rose Parade route begins at the corner of Green Street and Orange Grove Boulevard in Pasadena, Califronia.
 The parade travels north on Orange Grove at a leisurely 2 1/2-mile per hour pace and then turns east onto Colorado Boulevard, where the majority of the parade viewing takes place.
 Near the end of the route, the parade turns north onto Sierra Madre Boulevard and concludes at Villa Street.

-Reserved parking for automobiles, buses and recreational vehicles is available for purchase through Sharp Seating Company, (626) 795-4171; City of Pasadena, (626) 744-6470; LAZ Parking, (626-578-1705); and Easy Parking Service, (626) 286-7576.
+Reserved parking for automobiles, buses and recreational vehicles is available for purchase through Sharp Seating Company, (626) 795-4171; City of Pasadena, (626) 744-6470; LAZ Parking, (626-578-1705); Easy Parking Service, (626) 286-7576; and Colorado Boulevard Parking, (858-692-0868 or 949-295-6537).
 Paid parking is also offered on a first-come, first-served basis at various lots and parking structures near the parade route.
 Overnight parking on Pasadena streets begins at noon the day before the parade, for that evening only.
 All “No Parking” areas and red curb zones remain off-limits, and vehicles in violation will be subject to impound and a fine.
 There is no parking allowed on the parade route itself.
 Illegally parked vehicles will be impounded.
 More information on RV parking, limos and buses can be found in the Parade Day Guide.

 Metrolink: The Metrolink will provide special service on the San Bernardino and Antelope Valley Lines, specifically for individuals to enjoy the Rose Parade.
 Check www.metrolinktrains.com for schedule information or call (800) 371-5465 for more information.